cptleo92/PlanPals/README.md

 This project is built on the MERN stack: MongoDB (Mongoose), Express, React, and Node.
 I'm using the MaterialUI component library, React Query for fetching, and Jest for testing.
 Also essential to this project is [this multi-date picker library](https://shahabyazdi.github.io/react-multi-date-picker/).

 ## Update Log
+### December 25, 2022
+Passwords can now be reset via emails.
+Due to the complexity and potential cost of having a dedicated mail server, I'm temporarily using Gmail as a transport.

 ### December 20, 2022
 Photo uploading functionality implemented using AWS S3.
 I also refactored away from loading backdrops into skeletons to smoothen the overall experience.